Colin Jamieson

-Colin John Jamieson, AO JP (26 May 1923 – 27 March 1990), was a politician in Western Australia.
-A member of the Labor Party, he served as a member of the Western Australian Legislative Assembly from 1953 until 1986, as the Minister for Works and Water Supplies in the Tonkin Ministry (1971–1974) and as Leader of the Opposition (1976–1978).
-Ron Davies succeeded him in the latter role.
-He was defeated by incumbent Liberal Premier Sir Charles Court at the state election of 1977.
+Colin John Jamieson (26 May 1923 – 27 March 1990) was an Australian politician.
+He was the leader of the opposition and state leader of the Australian Labor Party (ALP) in Western Australia from 1976 to 1978.
+He led the party to defeat at the 1977 state election.
+He was a member of the Western Australian Legislative Assembly from 1953 to 1986 and held ministerial office in the Tonkin ministry from 1971 to 1974.

-Biography
+Early life

 The son of George Archibald Jamieson, a vineyard employee and World War I veteran, and nurse Mona Colvin, Colin Jamieson was born in Perth on 26 May 1923.
 His grandfather, Archibald ("Scottie"), originated from the Orkney Islands, was involved in the creation of the Midland Railway Workers Union and was mayor of Midland Junction Municipality in 1914–1915.
 At age five, Jamieson's mother died of septicaemia arising from complications from the birth of his brother, and from then on he was looked after by aunts and then by his maternal grandparents.
 He attended Midland, Victoria Park and Leederville primary schools, and the Junior Technical College in West Perth.

 Completing his formal education at 15, he worked at the Metropolitan Markets as an assistant fruit and produce merchant, then at a motor body works with the intention of becoming apprenticed, before enlisting in the Australian Imperial Force on 30 July 1942.
 He was assigned to the 121 Reserve Motor Transport Company with the rank of Corporal, transferring to the Royal Australian Air Force in 1944 as a radar mechanic with the rank of Leading Aircraftman.
 After discharge in April 1946, Jamieson worked first as a labourer and storeman at the Midland Railway Workshops, and became active in union matters until leaving the company to train as a carpenter and joiner under an ex-serviceman's scheme.
-On 14 May 1960, he married Emily Margaret Male at the Holy Family Church in Como, with Ron Davies in attendance as best man.
-The couple had two children, a son and a daughter.